ChrisHutchinson1982/databases_challenges/social_network/social_network_recipe.md

 -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE posts RESTART IDENTITY;
+TRUNCATE TABLE users RESTART IDENTITY CASCADE;

-TRUNCATE TABLE users RESTART IDENTITY; -- replace with your own table name.
+ -- replace with your own table name.

 -- Below this line there should only be `INSERT` statements.
 -- Replace these statements with your own seed data.